-This types of engines are used generally for light vehicles like scooters and motorcycles.
-Maximum size of the single cylinder engine is restricted to about 250-300 c.c.
-Higher engine size will require heavy engines due to the higher unbalance forces in single cylinder engine.
+These types of engines are generally used for light vehicles like scooters and motorcycles.
+The maximum size of the single-cylinder engine is restricted to about 250-300 c.c.
+Higher engine size will require heavy engines due to the higher unbalance forces in a single-cylinder engine.

-The fluctuations in the engine speed cause vibration, even in the best designs of one cylinder engines.
-Hence one cylinder engines are undesirable for use in motor vehicles.
+The fluctuations in the engine speed cause vibration, even in the best designs of one-cylinder engines.
+Hence cylinder engines are undesirable for use in motor vehicles.

 This types of engines are used mostly in tractors.
 They are also used in a small German automobile and DAF of Holland car.
 The arrangement of the cylinders in the two-cylinder engines may be of three types

 - In-line vertical type